How to Change Your Classical Guitar Strings

 Step Two:

 Identify the correct end of each string before installing it.
 For the treble strings (the plain nylon strings), either end can be used.
 For the bass strings, look closely for the end with the loose winding and small nylon loop.
-That end should go at the bridge, while the cleaner, non-looped end should go through the tuning peg at the headstock.
+The loosely wound end is designed to make tying easier at the bridge.
+However, the loose windings should not cross over the bridge saddle.
+This can cause premature breakage.
+For this reason, some guitarists prefer to tie the loose ends around the tuning peg (especially the 4th/D and 5th/A strings).
+Either way is fine as long as tight windings are over the bridge saddle.

 Step Three: